codeoneclick/CV/README.md

 Probably it is weird but my hooby is also game development.
 So in a free time I am developing different tools / small games using Unity3D and Unreal Engine 4.

 I developed my own game engine on C++ with 2 graphics API - OpenGLES 3.0 and Metal.
 I released my own game based on my engine.
+Code is open so you can look at it in - https://github.com/codeoneclick/game-box

 https://apps.apple.com/sa/app/hyper-drift-retro/id1471766622